Surya-Mathivanan/gpay-reward-application/README.md

 ## 📌 Project Overview
 The GPay Reward Application is a web-based system that allows users to log in, register, and redeem rewards using a unique redeem code system.
 The platform ensures secure user authentication, tracks redeemed codes, and automatically deletes expired rewards to maintain a clean database.

-- ✅ User Authentication (Login, Register, Logout)
+- ✅ **User Authentication (Login, Register, Logout)**
+  Enables users to securely create accounts, log in to access features, and log out to protect session data.
+Ensures only verified users can access the platform.

-- 🔐 Secure Password Storage (using `werkzeug.security`)
+- 🔐 **Secure Password Storage (using `werkzeug.security`)**
+  Protects user credentials by storing passwords as cryptographic hashes instead of plain text, enhancing security against data breaches.

-- 🔄 Redeem Code Management (Add, View, Copy)
+- 🔄 **Redeem Code Management (Add, View, Copy)**
+  Allows users to add new redeem codes with titles, view available codes from others, and copy them within defined limits.

-- 🧠 Intelligent Misuse Detection System:
+- 🧠 **Intelligent Misuse Detection System**
-  - Rapid copy pattern detection
+  Prevents abuse and ensures fair usage:
+  - Detects rapid copy attempts that resemble bot behavior
-  - Automatic user suspension until end of day
+  - Automatically suspends accounts until the end of the day if misuse is detected
-  - Logging of misuse attempts
+  - Logs all misuse attempts for transparency and future analysis

-- 📊 Dashboard to track:
+- 📊 **Dashboard to Track User Activity**
+  Gives users insight into their usage patterns by showing:
-  - Total codes added
+  - Number of codes they’ve added
-  - Total codes copied
+  - Number of codes they’ve copied

-- 🕵️ Copy Limit Restriction:
+- 🕵️ **Copy Limit Restriction**
+  Maintains code fairness:
-  - Max 5 copies per redeem code
+  - A maximum of 5 users can copy a code
-  - One copy per user
+  - Each user can copy a specific code only once

-- 📁 Archive Page:
+- 📁 **Archive Page for Code History**
-  - Displays expired or exhausted codes
-  - Status: Active / Expired / Exhausted
+  Displays codes that are no longer active due to:
+  - Expiration (older than 7 days)
+  - Exhaustion (already copied 5 times)
+  Helps users track old and unavailable codes along with their status: **Active**, **Expired**, or **Exhausted**.

-- 👁️‍🗨️ Misuse Logs & Suspension History Tracking
+- 👁️‍🗨️ **Misuse Logs & Suspension History Tracking**
+  Administrators or the system can monitor suspicious behavior, with logs showing when users were suspended and the reasons behind it.

-- 🔐 Session-based Access Control
+- 🔐 **Session-Based Access Control**
+  Ensures secure access to user-specific pages and operations.
+Only logged-in users can view or perform actions on sensitive pages like add, copy, or view dashboard.

-- 🧹 Automatic Table Initialization on First Run
+- 🧹 **Automatic Table Initialization on First Run**
+  Simplifies deployment by creating all necessary tables when the app runs for the first time.
+No need for manual SQL execution during setup.

 ## 🛠️ Tech Stack
 - Backend: Flask (Python)